libshuang/Bitcoin-Price-Prediction/README.md

 ### Problem Statement and Key Objective

 <b> Abstract </b>
 - Cryptocurrency is one of the more speculative markets in today's time.
 With the rise of Bitcoin nearly reaching $20,000 in USD value in 2017 while still maintaining its intrinsic value in today's time, cryptocurrency is an commodity that can not be ignored.
+The motivation behind this project is to prove that human involvment plays a role in deciding the worth of a commodity.

 <b> Problem Statement </b>
-- The intention of this project is to see if there's a correlation between Bitcoin Prices and the general public sentiment for Bitcoin.
+- To determine whether public involvment and human emotion is a direct causation for the value of Bitcoin.

 <b> Key Objective </b>
-- Build a forecasting model that will take sentiment scores for Reddit posts and see if there's an underlying trend in human emotion and post activity.
+- Build a forecasting model that will take human sentiment scores from online Reddit posts and see if there's an underlying trend in human emotion and post activity.

 ---